Frequently Asked Questions

 I received my refund and it was less than I was awarded.
 Why?

 There are several reasons why your refund may be less than you were awarded.

 First, remember that tuition, fees, and bookstore purchases made with financial aid funds were taken out of the financial aid that you were awarded.
 You then receive a refund for the remaining balance of funds.

 Will my financial aid be affected if I withdraw from a class?

 Will my financial aid be affected if I withdraw from all of my classes?

-If an aid recipient withdraws from all classes, regardless of the reason, before the 61% point of the semester, a percentage of federal aid received may have to be repaid based on the Federal Formula Calculation.
+If an aid recipient withdraws from all classes, regardless of the reason, before the 60% point of the semester, a percentage of federal aid received may have to be repaid based on the Federal Formula Calculation.
+Please review our Federal Return to Title IV Funds Policy for details.